A question that comes up time and time again when speaking with business owners and marketers alike: why use pay per click advertising?

 2. Rapidly test your marketing

-Pay Per Click (PPC) is instant.
-It enables you, a small business owner or marketing professional, to reach your intended audience immediately.
+Pay per click advertising is instant.
+It enables you, a business owner or marketing professional, to reach your intended audience immediately.
 This gives you far more ability to test your keywords, geographic locations, audience types, messaging, and much more without having to endure the pain of gaining traction first.

 If smart marketing is about testing, then PPC is a great choice of channel to test out some of your theories before rolling out similar campaigns across other channels to deliver more predictable long-term results.
 PPC offers you an unprecedented depth of audience targeting that layers demographic data with interests and more, meaning you can test a dozen audience types in no time at all.